Skip to main content

 10.1101/2020.05.26.104687

-You can write a PREreview of Pictorial balance is a bottom-up neuro-aesthetic property mediating attention and eye movements.
-A model of a primitive visual operating system explains the property of balance and some visual properties of pictures.
+You can write a PREreview of Pictorial balance, a bottom-up neuro-aesthetic property mediating attention and eye movements, explains the feeling of unity and harmony in pictures.
+A primitive visual operating system determines balance and shows how the world was first visually organized using luminance and movement.
 A PREreview is a review of a preprint and can vary from a few sentences to a lengthy report, similar to a journal-organized peer-review report.

 Before you start